Last updated on August 12, 2026

 Erebor Flamesmith | Illustration by L J Koh

 I’m glad that dwarves have gotten better roles as Magic has grown.
 They deserve to be more than minion-level grunts, and we’ve seen plenty of them shine as stronger warriors and crafty artificers.
-This surely isn’t the last we’ve seen of these creatures, especially if other Universes Beyond products take us to more fantasy settings.
-Failing that, there’s lots of Magic planes with thriving dwarven populations.
+This surely isn’t the last we’ve seen of these creatures, especially as Universes Beyond properties take us to more fantasy settings.
+Failing that, there are lots of Magic planes with thriving dwarven populations.

 What do you think of the list, and of dwarves across Magic?
 Is someone missing completely, or just plain misrepresented?
-Let me know in the comments below, or over in Draftsim's official Discord.
+Let me know in the comments, or over in Draftsim's official Discord.

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.